Therapist, Teacher, Mentor, Leader

 I graduated with a MA degree in Marital and Family Therapy from University of San Diego in 2014.
 Previously, I earned a BA with honors in Philosophy from UC Irvine and a MA in Classics and Comparative Literature from UC San Diego.

-Currently, I serve as a Licensed Mental Health Clinician at County of San Diego Psychiatric Hospital, providing acute patient-centered supportive therapy and treatment planning for the most vulnerable population dealing with mental illness.
+Currently, I serve as a Licensed Mental Health Clinician at County of San Diego Psychiatric Hospital, providing acute patient-centered supportive therapy and treatment planning for the most vulnerable population dealing with mental illness, and I am seeing new clients through Open Mind Health.
 Recently, as a Program Manager and Counselor at McAlister Institute, I ensured that youths at our Teen Recovery Center and three school sites received optimal care for their substance use and co-occurring disorders, whereas with Vista Hill, I provided individual, group, and family therapy for adolescents and adults with substance use and co-occurring disorders, and offered psycho-educational services in the community.